Insider Selling: Tyme Technologies, Inc. (NYSE:TYME) Major Shareholder Sells 20,000 Shares of Stock

-Tyme Technologies, Inc. (NYSE:TYME) major shareholder Michael Demurjian sold 20,000 shares of the company’s stock in a transaction dated Monday, June 28th.
-The stock was sold at an average price of $1.32, for a total transaction of $26,400.00.
-Large shareholders that own 10% or more of a company’s shares are required to disclose their sales and purchases with the SEC.
+Tyme Technologies, Inc. (NYSE:TYME) major shareholder Michael Demurjian sold 20,000 shares of the stock in a transaction that occurred on Monday, June 14th.
+The shares were sold at an average price of $1.43, for a total transaction of $28,600.00.
+Major shareholders that own at least 10% of a company’s shares are required to disclose their sales and purchases with the SEC.

 Michael Demurjian also recently made the following trade(s):